Gromobrody/graphility/docs/database_indexes.rst

         def make_key(self, key):
             return key.rjust(16, '_').lower()

 By using that index you will be able to perform infix search over all words in your database.
 Only one difference from non multi index is that ``make_key_value`` has to return iterable (the best will be set because it has unique values).
 Then you can easily run something like that:

 .. code-block:: python

     db = Database('/tmp/multi')
     db.create()
     db.add_index(TreeMultiTest(db.path, "words"))

     db.insert(dict(w='Codernity'))

     print db.get('words', 'dern')['w']  # "Codernity"
     print db.get('words', 'cod')['w']  # "Codernity"

-As you can see implementing infix/suffix/prefix search mechanism in codernitydb3 is very easy.
+As you can see implementing infix/suffix/prefix search mechanism in graphility is very easy.

 .. note::
     Multiindex requires more time to insert data.
 Get speed is exactly as fast as in non multiindex (same rules applies to both of them).

 Obviously that's not only one use case for that indexes, it's just probably the most obvious usage example.

 Currently both Hash and Tree indexes have multiindex implementations: ``MultiHashIndex`` and ``MultiTreeBasedIndex`` (yes they are just prefixed by word ``Multi``).